vshkl/plop-example/README.md

 Generate screens and components skeletone with a given name

+## Description

+- `/templates` holds all the templates to generate end files
+- `plopfile.js` holds the configuration of the generator

 ## Usage

 To generate a component with the name Button execute